hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 - RiP (also called FRiP) values will vary depending on the protein of interest:
   - A typical good quality TF (sharp/narrow peaks) with successful enrichment would exhibit a RiP around 5% or higher.
-  - A good quality Pol2 (mix of sharp/narrow anddispersed/broad peaks) would exhibit a RiP of 30% or higher.
+  - A good quality Pol2 (mix of sharp/narrow and dispersed/broad peaks) would exhibit a RiP of 30% or higher.
   - There are also known examples of good datasets with RiP < 1% (i.e. RNAPIII).

 In our dataset, RiP percentages are higher for the Nanog replicates as compared to Pou5f1, with Pou5f1-rep2 being very low.
 This could suggest that we have better enrichment for the Nanog replicates, but we still need to explore in more detail the other metrics.